• Recipes

 • Place the cooked pumpkin roulade cake on top of the parchment paper with the powder sugar.
 Peel away the parchment paper stuck to the cooked cake.

-Peel back the parchment paper
+peel back the parchment paper

 • Line up the cooked cake to the edge of the parchment paper with the powder sugar.
 Line it up close to perfect.
 Next, slide the parchment paper up to the very edge of the kitchen towel.